Contents

 1.5.
 Inner speech

-2. The theory of stuttering
+2. My theory of stuttering

 2.1.
 The immediate cause: invalid error signals